alykoshin/micromongo/README.md

 # micromongo

-Mongodb-like queries over arrays of objects.
+Mongodb-like queries over standard arrays of objects.

-Array of objects is a very common data structure in programming.
+Array of objects (documents in Mongodb's terminology) is a very common data structure in programming.
-If your application widely using this type of data, and you are familiar with Mongodb approach, you may consider this package to handle the arrays of objects.
+If your application widely using this type of data, if you are looking for something relatively lightweight and you are familiar with Mongodb syntax, you may consider this package to handle the arrays of objects.

 Please, be aware that this module is not intended to be used with relatively big arrays and not optimized for that tasks.
-If you have big sets of data, I'd recommend to consider `minimongo`'s `Collection` or Mongodb itself
+If you have big sets of data, I'd recommend to consider `minimongo`'s `Collection` or Mongodb itself.

 Currently only `find()` and `findOne()` are supported.
+Both returns deep copy (with some type limitations) of array's documents.

-Not supported array elements, geolocation queries etc; for more info see compatibility matrix below.
+Not supported querying array elements, geolocation, bitwise operators etc; for more info see compatibility matrix below.

 Tests contains more then 80 test cases based on module's logic and examples from mongodb docs.